Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 - **GRB** - Goes ReBroadcast → A very high quality broadcast from american GOES satellites
 - **GGAK** - Heliogeophysical Instrument Complex → Broadcasts space weather information, these have been decoded but the information they hold is pretty much useless
 - **SD** - Sensor Data → Raw data broadcast from GOES-N satellites
+- **PGS** - Primary GroundStation → The nickname given to the raw data downlink from MSG satellites

 ## Detailed satellite information